-Within our API, you have the capability to use the callback_url body parameter in the create payment and create-authorization APIs.
+Within our API, you have the capability to use the callback_url

 For Payments

-When you're dealing with payments, the callback_url is needed to stay updated on the payment status.
+is needed to stay updated on the payment status.

-You will receive a GET HTTP request whenever there's a change in the payment status.
+HTTP request whenever there's a change in the payment status.

 We recommend using it, as not doing so could lead to missed payments or mishandling of payment information.